arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP SET SHEET OPTIONS` command <!-- REF _command_.VP_SET_SHEET_OPTIONS.Summary -->allows defining various sheet options of the *vpAreaName* area<!-- END REF -->.

 Pass the name of the 4D View Pro area in *vpAreaName*.
 If you pass a name that does not exist, an error is returned.

 Pass an object containing definitions for the options to set in the *sheetOptions* parameter.
-To view the full list of the available options, see [4D View Pro Sheet Options](apx_vpSheetOptions.md).
+To view the full list of the available options, see [4D View Pro Sheet Options](vpConfig.md#sheet-options).

 In the optional *sheet* parameter, you can designate a specific spreadsheet (counting begins at 0).
 If omitted, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: